• Skip to primary navigation

 This salad is customizable to your own liking.
 Mix and match with your favorite fall fruit and add the dressing to taste.
 Not only is it fresh and delicious, it’s super healthy too!

-What to serve with a Fall fruit salad
+What to serve with a Holiday fruit salad

 Any delicious appetizers or dessert will go well.
 Here are some of my favorites!